heaven-sweetie/heaven-sweetie.github.io/about.md

 ## [Dabeeo](http://www.dabeeo.com)

-* Using OpenStreetMap(Opensource libarary called Route-Me) written by Objective-C for map control
+* Maintained and developed project based on open source map(OpenStreetMap, Route-Me library) by Objective-C
-* Create some Custom UIs and Controls on iOS write by Objective-C / Swift
+* Implemented customised UI appropriate for commercial service on iOS by Objective-C / Swift
-* Configured project management system like redmine, gitolite in-house
+* Managed and set up projects management environments as Redmine, Gitolite

 ## [Mintech](http://mintech.kr)

-* Using GPS(by CoreLocation Framework) and Camera(by UIKit) in iOS written by Objective-C
+* SI, Customer's needs... + Maintained and developed project based on iOS Basically Frameworks by Objective-C
-* Using facebook account(by Accounts Framework) in iOS written by Objective-C
-* Create some Custom UIs on iOS write by Objective-C
+* Implemented customised UI appropriate for commercial service on iOS by Objective-C
 * Editing crawler for web page written by Ruby.
+* Project management

 -----